joshlarsen/curriculum-docker/notes/lesson3_lab_composefile.md

-# Project 3: Create docker-compse file
+# Project 3: Running applicaiton with docker-compse

 ## Write a compose file
   * Create `docker-compose.yml` file from your favorite text editor, for example;